Access free Cass County public records on anyone today.

 The fee for searching marriage and divorce records is $15 per record, with an additional charge of $15 for each copy requested thereafter.

-Prior to July 1948, Cass County public records regarding marital events are available at the Recorder of Deeds office.
+Prior to July 1948, Cass County public records regarding marital events were available at the Recorder of Deeds office.

 For more information on the application process and fees for Cass County marriage and divorce records, contact: